django-otp/django-otp/README.rst

 ------

 This project is stable and maintained, but is no longer actively used by the author and is not seeing much ongoing investment.
-Anyone interested in taking over aspects of the project should `contact me <https://github.com/psagers>`_.

 Well-formed issues and pull requests are welcome, but please see the Contributing section of the README first.